Elizabeth Holmes Might Claim Abusive Ex Destroyed Her ‘Capacity to Make Decisions’

 Holmes, 37, reportedly first met Balwani, a married man 19 years her senior, as a teenager.
 Balwani got divorced soon after, and the pair began dating around the time Holmes founded Theranos, a blood-testing startup that promised it could test for an array of ailments from as little as a drop of blood.

-The company’s valuation swelled to $9 billion, before investigative reporting from The Wall Street Journal helped reveal that its technology often did not work, a deception that amounted to a possible “massive fraud.”
+The company’s valuation swelled to $9 billion, before investigative reporting from The Wall Street Journal helped reveal that its technology often did not work.

+The pair have been charged with two counts of conspiracy to commit wire fraud and nine counts of wire fraud.

 Holmes’ trial is scheduled to begin on Tuesday.